Showing 1–20 of 36 results

 • Settler Colonialism

-• Hand On The Sun: A passionate and powerful novel of race and class in England
+Hand On The Sun: A passionate and powerful novel of race and class

-Forty years after Tariq Mehmood’s first novel was published by Penguin Books in 1983, a new and expanded edition is being published.
-The book charted the experience of the second generation migrants to the UK.
+This was Tariq Mehmood’s first novel, published by Penguin Books in 1983, charting the experience of the second generation migrants to the UK.
 Set in the declining textile industry of the North of England, it is a raw story of pain and anger at the relentlessness of British racism, from the street to the state – a story of an unquenchable desire for justice, and reclaiming human dignity.
 A dignity that is wrapped around new questions of Identity, a crossroad between religion, language, history and resistance.
 It is a little big story, that talks to the extremities of social, political and literary issues today?
 Can stories of a generation be appropriated?
 How important is religion in identity?
 If all you have is a story to tell, who should you tell it?
 Are the issues of today, just the issues of today or can we learn something from the past?
 In these stories, friendship is not defined by religion or colour, but by humanity.
 And racism is much more than skin deep.
+It is an exhilarating read that bears witness to the urgent 80’s battles against state and popular racism.
+As important now as then.
+In this new edition, Mehmood provides a Foreword that describes how the novel came to be written and the lives of real people on whom the characters were created.
+In the Afterword, Mehmood revisits some of the characters who are now 40-years older, and reflects on how the book would have been written today where the conditions of mass mobilizations no longer exist in neoliberal Britain.

-• International Brigade Against Apartheid: Secrets of the People’s War That Liberated South Africa
+International Brigade Against Apartheid: Secrets of the People’s War That Liberated South Africa

-We hear for the first time from the international activists who worked secretly for the ANC’s armed wing, Umkhonto we Sizwe(MK), in the struggle to liberate South Africa from apartheid rule.
-They acted as couriers, provided safe houses in neighbouring states and within South Africa, helped infiltrate combatants across borders, and smuggled tonnes of weapons into the country in the most creative ways.
+We hear for the first time from the internationalist secretly working for the ANC’s armed wing, Umkhonto we Sizwe (MK), in the struggle to liberate South Africa from apartheid rule.
+They acted as couriers, provided safe houses in neighbouring states and within South Africa, helped infiltrate combatants across borders, and smuggled tons of weapons into the country in the most creative ways.
 Driven by a spirit of international solidarity, they were prepared to take huge risks and face great danger.
+The internationalists reveal what motivated them as volunteers, not mercenaries: they gained nothing for their endeavours save for the self-esteem in serving a just cause.
+Against such clandestine involvement, the book includes contributions from key people in the international Anti-Apartheid Movement and its public mobilisation to isolate the apartheid regime.
+These include worldwide campaigns like Stop the Sports Tours, boycotting of South African products and black American solidarity.
+The Cuban, East German and Russian contributions outlined those countries’ support for the ANC and MK.
+The public, global Anti-Apartheid Movement campaigns provide the dimensions from which internationalists who secretly served MK emerged.
+Edited by Ronnie Kasrils.
+First published by Jacana Media (Pty) Ltd in 2021, ISBN: 978-1-4314-3202-8, this Daraja Press edition is available in North America and East Africa.

 USD $ 27.00